Paul Hellyer: Extraterrestrial intelligence claims

 On June 3, 1967, Hellyer inaugurated an unidentified flying object landing pad in St. Paul, Alberta.
-The town had built it as its Canadian Centennial celebration project, and as a symbol of keeping space free from human warfare.
+The pad was built as the town's Canadian Centennial celebration project and as a symbol of keeping space free from human warfare.

 In early September 2005, Hellyer made headlines by publicly announcing that he believed in the existence of UFOs.
-On September 25, 2005, he was an invited speaker at an exopolitics conference in Toronto, where he told the audience that he had seen a UFO one night with his late wife and some friends.
-In 2007, the Ottawa Citizen reported that Hellyer was demanding that world governments disclose alien technology that could be used to solve the problem of climate change.
-In an interview with RT (formerly Russia Today) in 2014, Hellyer said that at least four species of aliens have been visiting Earth for thousands of years, with most of them coming from other star systems, although there are some living on Venus, Mars and Saturn’s moon.
+On September 25, 2005, he was a guest speaker at an exopolitics conference in Toronto, where he told the audience that he had seen a UFO one night with his late wife and some friends.
+The Ottawa Citizen reported in 2007 that Hellyer was demanding world governments disclose alien technology that could be used to solve the problem of climate change.
+In an interview with RT (formerly Russia Today) in 2014, Hellyer said that at least four species of aliens had been visiting Earth for thousands of years, with most of them coming from other star systems, although there are some living on Venus, Mars and "Saturn's moon".

-Personal life
+Personal life and death

 Hellyer was one of the earliest investors in the Toronto Sun in 1971.
-He also served as a syndicated columnist for the newspaper between 1974 and 1984.
-Hellyer died of complications from a fall at a hospital in Toronto on August 8, 2021, two days after his 98th birthday.
+He served as a syndicated columnist for the newspaper between 1974 and 1984.
+He resided in Toronto and had three children and five grandchildren.

-Hellyer resided in Toronto.
-He has three children and five grandchildren.
+Hellyer died in Toronto on August 8, 2021 of complications from a fall, two days after his 98th birthday.